 Instead, the firm operates its factories up to this day making this commitment to its advantage over other footwear brands.
 Ecco maintains this philosophy of being involved in the entire process and value chain of shoemaking that starts from the conceptualization of Ecco sneakers all the way to the distribution of footwear to retailers and the consumer.

 For more than 50 years, the Ecco brand has been churning out innovative designs that bring out the best in Scandinavian sneaker designs.
 The Danish company started its success in shoemaking with the Ecco Joke.
 The leather shoe was a flexible, light, and comfortable silhouette that broke tradition at that time.
 Other successful shoes soon followed like the Ecco Free and the Ecco Time which all used direct injection process in sole making.
 Other successful modern Ecco sneakers and shoes were rolled out in the 1980s with the rise in popularity of sneakers and casual shoes.
 Here are some notable Ecco sneakers released in the past few 50 years:

-- Ecco Biom Street – The premium athleisure sneaker of Ecco is a fusion between style and performance.
+Ecco Biom Street – The premium Biom Street athleisure sneaker from Ecco is a fusion between style and performance.
 Ready to conquer the city streets, the Ecco Biom Street uses state of the art leathers that results to a street-smart look for hot summer days while having the comfort of the Ecco BIOM Natural Motion fit that adapts perfectly to the shape of the foot.